jinbekim/SQL/README.md

 * Evening

 ## Rule
-* Add issue which you want to study or want to know
+* Add issue which you want to study or want to know or example query.
 * Make a example b4 study.